vigil-313/gator-probe-alpha/SESSION_STATE.md

 # Current Session State

 ## Session Information
-- Session ID: SESSION-005
+- Session ID: SESSION-006
-- Previous Session: SESSION-004
+- Previous Session: SESSION-005
-- Timestamp: 2025-05-13T03:56:39Z
+- Timestamp: 2025-05-13T22:41:05Z
 - Template Version: 0.1.0
 - Session Status: 🟢 Active

 ## Knowledge State
-The VALUGATOR Probe Alpha project has made excellent progress with the completion of the configuration setup phase.
+The VALUGATOR Probe Alpha project has made excellent progress with the completion of the configuration setup phase and now enters the implementation phase.
 We have successfully defined and implemented all components needed for the persona-based interaction system:

 1. All 29 gator personas configured across three panels:
    - Evaluation Chamber (13 personas) for startup idea critique